Dubrzr/NG-Notifier/README.md

 ```

 Here generate a key for SECRET_KEY (google guys).
-Leave others parameters as they are if you are in a hurry! (or read more below...)
+Leave others parameters as they are if you are in a hurry!

 Save changes, and continue with: